 For $U_1=32J$ the particles in species $1$ are in the deep Mott insulator regime and in the range of $U_{12}$ that we are looking at here the energy input in the system by the presence of the particles of species $2$ cannot affect the Mott insulator as $U_{12}$ is always much smaller than $U_{1}$.
 Since varying the interaction strength does not entangle species $1$ with the other the von Neumann entropy stays at zero.
-The visibility of these highly site-localised species $1$ particles also stays constant at a very low value which is even much smaller for the mean field treatment as we can see in Fig.~\ref{num1}(d).
+The visibility of these highly site-localised species $1$ particles also stays constant at a very low value which is even much smaller for the mean field treatment as we can see in figure~\ref{num1}(d).
 This is because in mean field treatment the spatial correlations in a Mott insulator are exactly zero and in a numerically exact treatment they fall exponentially with the distance in space.

-In Fig.~\ref{num2} we look more closely at visibility profile which changes from going through a maximum at zero inter-species interaction (for example, the $U_1=1.7J$ line in Fig.~\ref{num2}(a)) to a minimum (for example, the $U_1=2.9J$ line in Fig.~\ref{num2}(a)) as a function of the $U_1$ value.
+In figure~\ref{num2} we look more closely at the visibility profile which changes from going through a maximum at zero interspecies interaction (for example, the $U_1=1.7J$ line in figure~\ref{num2}(a)) to a minimum (for example, the $U_1=2.9J$ line in figure~\ref{num2}(a)) as a function of the $U_1$ value.
 Here we notice the transition like feature which occurs in the regime where particles become more localised, but note that it occurs before the superfluid to Mott insulator phase transition in 1D, as it occurs at around $U_1=2J$ when computed using DMRG.